melintea/melintea.github.io/_posts/2026-02-16-numa-nodes.md

       - madvise(addr, size); addr is 4K aligned; size is x*2M
       - memory must be reserved/come from mmap()
   - disable NUMA migration:
-    - use numactl
+    - use ```numactl```
     - bind program/thread to a single NUMA node/set of
     - turn off NUMA balancing ```/proc/sys/kernel/numa_balancing``` 0
     - overall program likely to be slower now

-- low CPU usage on NUMA at OS-level (idle time).
+- If low CPU usage on NUMA at OS-level (idle time).
 Likely IO bound
   - try lowering the ```kernel.sched_migration_cost_ns```
-  - move processes that use network NICs to node 0 (NIC connects to PCIE of node 0
+  - move processes that use network NICs to node 0 (NIC connects to PCIE of node 0)

-- CPU stays high (100%):
+- If the CPU stays high (100%):
   - maybe frequency drop when load is high: not enough wattage/power

 - CPU simulators?
 Digital Ocean